Alfred Marshall: Contributions to economics

-He perfected his Economics of Industry while at Bristol, and published it more widely in England as an economic curriculum; its simple form stood upon sophisticated theoretical foundations.
+Together, he and his wife completed Economics of Industry while at Bristol, and after publication it was adopted widely in England as an economic curriculum; its simple form stood upon sophisticated theoretical foundations.
 Marshall achieved a measure of fame from this work, and upon the death of William Jevons in 1882, Marshall became the leading British economist of the scientific school of his time.

-Marshall returned to Cambridge, via a brief period at Balliol College, Oxford, during 1883–84, to take the seat as Professor of Political Economy in 1884 on the death of Henry Fawcett.
+Marshall returned to Cambridge as Professor of Political Economy in 1884 on the death of Henry Fawcett.
 At Cambridge he endeavoured to create a new tripos for economics, a goal which he would achieve only in 1903.
 Until that time, economics was taught under the Historical and Moral Sciences Triposes which failed to provide Marshall the kind of energetic and specialised students he desired.

+Along with Pigou and Hawtrey, Marshall developed the quantity theory of money or the income version of the money theory.
+In 1917, Marshall introduced the Cambridge version of the quantity theory of money and this was refined further by Pigou, Hawtrey, and Robertson.
+It became known as the Cambridge equation.

 Principles of Economics (1890)

 Marshall began his economic work, the Principles of Economics, in 1881, and spent much of the next decade at work on the treatise.
 His plan for the work gradually extended to a two-volume compilation on the whole of economic thought.
 The first volume was published in 1890 to worldwide acclaim, establishing him as one of the leading economists of his time.
 The second volume, which was to address foreign trade, money, trade fluctuations, taxation, and collectivism, was never published.

 Principles of Economics established his worldwide reputation.
 It appeared in eight editions, starting at 750 pages and growing to 870 pages.
 It decisively shaped the teaching of economics in English-speaking countries.
 Its main technical contribution was a masterful analysis of the issues of elasticity, consumer surplus, increasing and diminishing returns, short and long terms, and marginal utility.
 Many of the ideas were original with Marshall; others were improved versions of the ideas by W. S. Jevons and others.